department-of-veterans-affairs/va.gov-cms/READMES/testing.md

 _NOTES:_

-- Any arguments passed to the `lando` command are passed through to the composer command.
+- Any arguments passed to the `lando` command are passed through to the `composer` command.
-- Any Composer command can be run inside a Lando container after you call `lando ssh`.
+- Any `composer` command can be run inside a Lando container after you run `lando ssh`.

 ### Limit tests to run